rlite/rlite/README.md

 a specific call to create the file descriptor (like socket()).

-The non-blocking connect functionality is supported by passing the RINA F NOWAIT flag to rina flow alloc; when this happens, the function does not wait for flow allocation to complete, but returns a control file descriptor that can then be used with select/poll to wait;
+The non-blocking connect functionality is supported by passing the RINA F NOWAIT flag to `rina_flow_alloc`; when this happens, the function does not wait for flow allocation to complete, but returns a control file descriptor that can then be used with select/poll to wait;
-when the control file descriptor becomes readable, it means that the flow allocation procedure is complete and the client can call rina flow alloc wait to receive the I/O file descriptor.
+when the control file descriptor becomes readable, it means that the flow allocation procedure is complete and the client can call `rina_flow_alloc_wait` to receive the I/O file descriptor.
 This analysis outlines the capabilities that the RINA API offers and that are not available through the socket API:
  * In RINA the client can optionally specify the layer (i.e. the DIF) where the flow allocation